inno-devops-labs/S25-core-course-labs/app_scala/README.md

 - SBT
 - Java

 All of it can be installed by requirements.sh bash file (included into the Installation steps).
-If Scala, Java and SBT are installed on your machine, skip the stap of requirements installation.
+If Scala, Java and SBT are installed on your machine, skip the step of requirements installation.

 ### Installation